 The Republic of Djibouti

 It was the Republic of Djibouti once Djibouti broke away from France in 1977.
-Active in the struggle for freedom, Hassan Gouled Aptidon ascended to be the first national president.
+Active in the struggle for freedom, Hassan Gouled Aptidon ascended to the position of the first national president.
 Under his direction, Aptidon concentrated on building harmony among different ethnic groups as well as the infrastructure and economics of Djibouti.

 Politics and Economy